autowarefoundation/autoware.universe/planning/obstacle_velocity_planner/obstacle_velocity_planner-design.md

 #### Inside the detection area

-To calculate obstacles inside the detection area, firstly, obstalces whose distance to the trajectory is less than `rough_detection_area_expand_width` are selected.
+To calculate obstacles inside the detection area, firstly, obstacles whose distance to the trajectory is less than `rough_detection_area_expand_width` are selected.
-Then, the detection area, which is a trajectory with some lateral margin, is calcualted as shown in the figure.
+Then, the detection area, which is a trajectory with some lateral margin, is calculated as shown in the figure.
 The detection area width is a vehicle's width + `detection_area_expand_width`, and it is represented as a polygon resampled with `decimate_trajectory_step_length` longitudinally.
 The roughly selected obstacles inside the detection area are considered as insided the detection area.